curityio/account-linking-recipes/doc/4-migrating-to-passwordless-behavior.md

 ![Authentication Selector](../images/4-migrating-to-passwordless-behavior/authentication-selector.png)

-## First WebAuthn Login
+## Gradual User Migration to WebAuthn

-When the WebAuthn option is selected, the user is prompted to register a device:
+When an existing user selects WebAuthn, the user is prompted to register a device:

 ![Register Device](../images/4-migrating-to-passwordless-behavior/register-device.png)

-To onboard to WebAuthn, existing users must first authenticate via their current method:
+To onboard to WebAuthn, the user must first authenticate via their current method:

 ![Initial Login](../images/1-default-behavior/initial-login.jpg)